<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 How has Wisconsin’s climate changed in the past?

-CLUE: From 1950 to 2018, the average annual temperature in Wisconsin warmed about 2°F..
-The northwestern part of Wisconsin warmed a bit more than the rest of the state.
-Winter temperatures have risen most significantly.
-Statewide, winter temperatures have increased 2.5°F. In northwestern Wisconsin the increase has been even greater at 3.5-4.5°F. Summer and autumn temperatures in Wisconsin have changed the least.
+Temperature (map on left).
+From 1950-2024, the average annual temperature in Wisconsin warmed between 3-4°F. Winter temperatures have risen most significantly.
+Summer and autumn temperatures in Wisconsin have changed the least.

+Precipitation (map on right).
 Precipitation patterns have also changed.
-Wisconsin as a whole has become wetter with an increase in extreme rainfall events.
-From 1950 to 2018, Wisconsin’s annual precipitation increased by 3.1 inches.
+Wisconsin has become wetter – average precipitation has increased 17 percent (about 5 inches) since 1950.
 Most of the increase has been concentrated in southern and western Wisconsin.
 With warming winter temperatures, more winter precipitation is expected to fall as rain, rather than snow.

-What do future projections of climate change suggest for Wisconsin’s environment, economies, and people?
+How could future climate change affect Wisconsin’s environment, economies, and people?

 CLUE: Analyze potential climate change impacts under each of these scenarios on the key environmental variables and habitat conditions that are critical to the sustainability of plants, animals that support cultural and economic practices important to our communities.